FIWARE/tutorials.Context-Providers/README.md

 # Architecture

-The demo Supermarket application will send and receive NGSI-LD calls to a compliant context broker.
-Since the NGSI-LD interface is available on an experimental version of the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the demo application will only make use of one FIWARE component.
+The demo Farm Management Information System (FMIS) application will send and receive NGSI-LD calls using a compliant context broker.
+To keep the archirecture simple, the demo will make use of only one FIWARE component, with data from a single context broker being split across a series of subsystems each using a different tenant in emulation of a full data space.

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 To request context data from external sources, a simple Context Provider NGSI